mbuyco/devtools/README.md

    ```

 3. Edit `docker/.env` and fill in the required variables:
     - `IMAGE_AUTHOR`: Your name or identifier
     - `NVIM_REPO`: URL to your Neovim configuration repository
     - `DOTFILES_REPO`: URL to your dotfiles repository (see https://github.com/mbuyco/dotfiles for reference)
+    - `WORKSPACE_PATH`: (Optional) Local path to mount as workspace in the container (defaults to /tmp)

 4. Ensure your SSH key is available (the script uses `~/.ssh/id_ed25519`).